-"Pregnant women are a group that should especially get a flu shot," says Dr. Thomas Howell Jr., an OB-GYN at Mayo Clinic Health System.
-We know that if you're pregnant, your risk of getting sicker from influenza, COVID or any pulmonary respiratory disease, for various physiologic reasons, is much higher."
+"Pregnant women are a group that should especially get a flu shot," says Dr. Howell.
+"We know that if you're pregnant, your risk of getting sicker from influenza, COVID or any pulmonary respiratory disease, for various physiologic reasons, is much higher."

 Journalists: Broadcast-quality video is available in the downloads at the end of the post.
 Please courtesy: Mayo Clinic News Network.
 Name super/CG: Thomas Howell Jr., M.D./OB-GYN/Mayo Clinic.

-The CDC recommends everyone 6 months and older get a flu shot every year to help protect themselves and others against the spread of the virus.
+The CDC recommends that everyone 6 months and older get a flu shot every year to help protect themselves and others against the spread of the virus.
 It's not too late to get vaccinated.
 It takes about two weeks for the vaccine to become fully effective.

 Most people who become sick with the flu can recover independently at home.
 For those who are pregnant and others who may be at higher risk of complications from respiratory viruses, reach out to your healthcare team right away.
 There are antiviral medications and treatment options that may help you.